5 Life Lessons From the Ones Who Walk Away From Omelas (A Summary)

 If a real estate agent shows you a fine house, you will ask, how much does this cost?
 It’s like asking what I will pay to get this place.

-It’s the same thing with everything.
+It’s the same thing with most things in life.
 I am writing this post while there are episodes of House of Dragon I should be watching.
 If you are starting a business, you will sacrifice money, time, and even relationships to get a successful story.

 #3.
 Life is unfair

-I keep thinking of how they choose this boy who has to suffer in the basement.
-It reminds me of reading the Lottery, where all the town members decide who to stone to death by playing a lottery.
-Of course, it will be unlucky if everyone dips their hand in a box and someone picks up the unfortunate card.
+I keep thinking of how they chose this child who has to suffer in the basement.
+It reminds me of reading The Lottery, where all the town members decide to stone someone to death by playing a lottery.
+Of course, one person will be unlucky.
 But every citizen already knows this thing.

 It’s the same thing sometimes in life.
 Someone is unlucky because of something they have no control over.

 In Nigeria, crude oil is abundant.
-This story makes me imagine some family or person who has lost their lands or properties to the government because there is oil.
+This story makes me imagine some family or person who has lost their lands or properties to the government because there is oil on their property.
 They should be compensated.
 Are they?
 As you enjoy the ride in your car or the engine in that industry continues to produce finished goods, remember that someone’s property is already damaged.
 Some people have their water and arable lands ruined because of oil spillage.

 While living in Omela, some people have to come to terms with the truth about that child in the basement.
 They learn to live with it.
+Some didn’t give it much thought.
 Others choose to leave.

 #4.
 The truth will often change you